Skip to main content

 Mukbassa

-Traditional Yemeni-style fish dish that reflects Djibouti's Red Sea coastal location.
-Whole fish cooked with aromatic spices, served with spicy sauces and banana paste drizzled with honey.
-The sweet-savory combination is distinctive.
+A Yemeni-style fish dish that owes everything to Djibouti's Red Sea coast.
+The fish is cooked whole with aromatic spices and plated with spicy sauces and a banana paste drizzled with honey.
+That sweet-and-savory pairing is what sets it apart.

 Lahoh